A Guide to Project Reports with SharePoint

 If you are managing projects with out-of-the-box SharePoint, create these reports using lists, web parts, and dashboards.

-With a tool like BrightWork, the below reports (and more) are ready to use out-of-the-box to give you a fast start.
+With a tool like BrightWork, the below reports (and more) are ready to use out-of-the-box and are pre-configured to give you a fast start.

-In the ‘Status reports’ area, you’ll find a list of previous status reports with RAG reporting, completion date, and comments from the project manager.
+When you’re ready, navigate to the ‘Status reports’ area in the Quick Launch menu.
+Here, you’ll find a list of previous status reports with RAG reporting, completion date, and comments.

-When ready, simply click ‘New Item’ to add a new report, and work across the Excel-like grid.
-Key data is pulled from other areas of the site, such as % Complete and an estimated finish date.
+When ready, simply click ‘New Item’ to add a new report, and complete the details in the form.

 Make your updates and save the report.